 Middle School Learning

-Striving to develop socially responsible and empathetic students is key to the middle grades structure and ensure that students develop not only educationally, but emotionally as well.
-A culture of social-emotional learning in our classrooms strives to keep the learning environment as a safe and intellectually open space.
-Students are able to grow as individuals as they develop their skills to successfully transition to high school and become college, career and life ready.
+Striving to develop socially responsible and empathetic students is key to the middle grades structure and ensures that students develop not only educationally, but emotionally as well.
+A culture of high expectations and student success in our classrooms strives to keep the learning environment as a safe and intellectually open space.
+Students are able to grow as individuals as they develop their skills to successfully transition to high school and become college, career, and life ready.

 Tips for Parents

-Parents involvement in the education of their child is extremely important not only during the early stages in their education but throughout.
+Parent involvement in the education of their child is extremely important throughout all stages of their academic careers.
 Below are some tips for parents on how they can support their child at home to be successful in school.

 Send Your Child to School Ready to Learn: